Undergraduate Program Women's Studies

-The Women, Gender and Sexuality Studies Department has established relationships with practicum sites across Portland.
+The Women, Gender, and Sexuality Studies Department has established relationships with practicum sites across Portland.
 Students also have the opportunity to develop a practicum with an organization of their choice, in consultation with an advisor or with the department practicum coordinator.

-What can I do with a bachelor's degree, minor or certificate in Women's Studies?
+What can I do with a bachelor's degree, minor, or certificate in Women's Studies?

 The women's studies major provides a blend of coursework, community involvement, and close connections with faculty.
-This means that women's studies program that prepares graduates to fill a wide variety of roles.
+This means that a women's studies program that prepares graduates to fill a wide variety of roles.
 Women's Studies alumni have gone on to careers in:

-- Reproductive Health Activism: Our graduates have gone on to work at hospitals, schools and advocacy groups like Planned Parenthood.
+- Reproductive Health Activism: Our graduates have gone on to work at hospitals, schools, and advocacy groups like Planned Parenthood.